In the spirit of Halloween, we present a ghost story or, rather, a cautionary lesson. Come, gather around. Grab a warm blanket. Read more.

 Continue Reading

-Last month we introduced the “2×2” financial wellness planning system.
-Why is it called 2×2?
-You set aside two hours on the calendar two times a month to complete a predetermined financial task.
-With this modest but consistent effort, you’ll sustain financial health and build wealth in easy bite-sized chunks that you check off the list each month.
+The 2×2 System is where you set aside two hours on the calendar two times a month to complete a predetermined financial task.
+This modest but consistent effort can help you sustain financial health and build wealth in bite-sized chunks.
+Read more.

 Continue Reading